North Carolina Highway 197: Buncombe County

 As it enters Buncombe County, NC 197 (now North Fork Road) turns to gravel as it crosses the Cane River Gap for a short distance and reenters the Pisgah National Forest for a short distance.
 As it winds its way down to the Barnardsville valley it crosses over the headwaters of Ivy Creek four times before it continues onto the pavement near Barnardsville.

 From Barnardsville, NC 197 (as the Barnardsville Highway) becomes a relatively straight road that partially follows Ivy Creek until its junction with Future Interstate 26/US 19/US 23 at exit 15 near Flat Creek.
 Proceeding forward from the end of NC 197 is Jupiter Road (SR 1756).

 A right turn before the overpass allows access to west I-26/north US 19/US 23 to Johnson City, Tennessee.
 A left turn after the I-26 underpass allows access to east I-26/south US 19/US 23 to Asheville.

 History

 From the 1920s-1940s, NC 197 was formed, running from Cane Creek Post Office (near Burnsville) to Bakersville.
 Portions of that alignment are now NC 226.
 Between 1924 and 1948 the highway's route had been changed to run from the former NC 26 at Red Hill southward to Flat Creek along a route similar to that in use today.
 In the 1980s, NC 197 is extended from Red Hill to the Tennessee state line where it enters Tennessee as TN 395.

+In late September 2024, parts of NC 197 were washed out by the effects of Hurricane Helene in North Carolina.
+In March 2025, the North Carolina Department of Transportation (NCDOT) stated two sections of the highway and immediate secondary roads, near Pensacola and other near Green Mountain, would cost around $650 million, with construction running through 2027.